pogyomo/suc.nvim/README.md

 # suc.nvim : Stylish Ui Collection
-A stylish ui collection that add color to your neovim life
+[WIP] A stylish ui collection that add color to your neovim life